Shallow water equations: Characteristics

 so the equations in characteristic form are:

 The Riemann invariants and method of characteristics for a prismatic channel of arbitrary cross-section are described by Didenkulova & Pelinovsky (2011).

 The characteristics and Riemann invariants provide important information on the behavior of the flow, as well as that they may be used in the process of obtaining (analytical or numerical) solutions.

+Hamiltonian structure for frictionless flow

+In case there is no friction and the channel has a rectangular prismatic cross section, the Saint-Venant equations have a Hamiltonian structure.
+The Hamiltonian H is equal to the energy of the free-surface flow:

+with constant B the channel width and ρ the constant fluid density.
+Hamilton's equations then are: